chameleon-tbn/CompatibilityReport/Change notes.md

 # Compatibility Report

+### Version 2.3.1
+* Updated some internal texts to match more standards for mods for modders and asset creators.
+* Updated the general note in the header of the compatibility report.
+* Updated Translations
+* Updated Catalog to 7.8

 ### Version 2.3.0
 * Merged Status "MusicCopyrightFree", "MusicCopyrighted", "MusicCopyrightUnknown" to "MusicCopyright" with the same information text.
 * Added Status "SourceNotPublic" to Inform about mods where no public source code is available.